Gil Meche

 Gilbert Allen Meche (/ɡɪl mɛʃ/; born September 8, 1978) is an American former right-handed Major League Baseball starting pitcher.
-Meche pitched for the Seattle Mariners for six seasons.
-With the Kansas City Royals, Meche made three straight Opening Day starts and was an All Star in 2007.
-Shoulder and back problems caused the former first-round pick to retire in at just 32 years old.
+He pitched for the Seattle Mariners for six seasons between 1999 and 2006.
+He also made three straight Opening Day starts with the Kansas City Royals and was an All-Star with them in 2007.
+Shoulder and back problems caused him to retire in 2011 at just 32 years old.

 Early years

 Meche, who is Cajun, was a star pitcher at Acadiana High School in his hometown of Lafayette, Louisiana, and was a member of the U.S. Junior Olympic team that won the gold medal in the World Junior Baseball Championship.
-After his junior year of high school, Meche earned most valuable pitcher honors at the 1995 National Amateur All-Star Tournament at just sixteen years old.
+After his junior year of high school, he earned most valuable pitcher honors at the 1995 National Amateur All-Star Tournament at just sixteen years old.
 However, shortly afterwards, he suffered a viral infection that caused him to miss a considerable amount of playing time his senior year.
-Nonetheless, Meche was named to the All-America Second Team by the American Baseball Coaches Association and Rawlings.
-He intended to attend Louisiana State University, but reconsidered when the Seattle Mariners surprised him by selecting him in the first round (22nd overall) of the 1996 Major League Baseball draft.
+Nonetheless, he was named to the All-America Second Team by the American Baseball Coaches Association and Rawlings.
+He intended to attend Louisiana State University, but changed his mind when the Seattle Mariners surprised him by selecting him in the first round (22nd overall) of the 1996 Major League Baseball draft.